willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ![Forced response plot]({{ site.baseurl }}{% link i/rc_step_forced_response.svg %}){: .centered :}

 The forced response happens to look exactly like the input.
-That doesn't always happen.
+(That doesn't always happen.)
+Notice how the force response solves the equation but completely misses the initial condition, $v(0) = \text V_0$.
+That's ok.
+The natural response will take care of that.
+The forced response tells us after a long time the capacitor voltage will be $\text V_{\text S}$.

 In this plot and the others following I'm using a voltage step with $V_0 = 2\,\text V$ and $\text V_{\text S} = 6\,\text V$.